theriverman/taigo/README.md

 Documentation is located here: [TAIGO](https://godoc.org/github.com/theriverman/taigo/)

 # Architecture
-To use **TAIGO**, you must instantiate a `*Client`, and as part of the process, you must provide an `httpClient` from `"net/http"`.<br>
+To use **Taigo**, you must instantiate a `*Client`, and authenticate against Taiga to either get a new token or validate the one given.
+To authenticate, use one of the following methods:
-All objects (*epic, user story, issue, task, sprint, etc...*) you may encounter in Taiga are represented in a struct type.<br>
+  * `client.AuthByCredentials`
+  * `client.AuthByToken`

+All Taiga objects, such as, Epic, User Story, Issue, Task, Sprint, etc.. are represented as a struct.<br>

 ## Meta System
-Since the API endpoints of Taiga return various payloads for the same object types, a meta system has been added to simplify the interaction with the **TAIGO** APIs. <br>
+Since the API endpoints of Taiga return various payloads for the same object types, a meta system has been added to simplify the interaction with the **Taigo** APIs. <br>

-For example, in Taiga the `http://localhost:8000/api/v1/userstories` base endpoint can return the following payload types:
+For example, in Taiga the `http://localhost:8000/api/v1/userstories` endpoint can return the following payload types:
   - User story detail
   - User story detail (GET)
   - User story detail (LIST)

-The returned payload type depends on the executed action: list, create, edit, get, etc...
+The returned payload type depends on the executed action: list, create, edit, get, etc..

-Since GO does not support generics and casting between different types is not a trivial operation, a generic type has been introduced in **TAIGO** for each implemented Taiga object type, such as, Epic, Milestone, UserStory, Task, etc...
+Since Go does not support generics and casting between different types is not a trivial operation, a generic type has been introduced in **Taigo** for each implemented basic object type (Epic, Milestone, UserStory, Task, etc..) found in Taiga.

 These generic types come with meta fields (pointers) to the originally returned payload.
-In case you need access to a field *not* represented in the generic type provided by **TAIGO**, you can use the appropriate meta field.
+In case you need access to a field *not* represented in the generic type provided by **Taigo**, you can use the appropriate meta field.

 For example, struct `Epic` has the following meta fields: